n8n-io/n8n-docs/docs/integrations/builtin/credentials/cratedb.md

 # CrateDB credentials

-You can use these credentials to authenticate the following nodes with CrateDB.
+You can use these credentials to authenticate the following nodes:

 - [CrateDB](/integrations/builtin/app-nodes/n8n-nodes-base.cratedb/)